core-wg/attacks-on-coap/draft-ietf-core-attacks-on-coap.md

 The attack can be performed by an attacker on the wire, or an attacker simultaneously recording what the server transmits while at the same time jamming the client.
-As (D)TLS encrypts the Token, the attacker needs to predict when the Token is resused.
+As (D)TLS encrypts the Token, the attacker needs to predict when the Token is reused.
 How hard that is depends on the CoAP library, but some implementations are known to omit the Token as much as possible and others lets the application chose the Token.
 If the response is a "piggybacked response", the client may additionally check